Composite Sorting: Proofs

 where the inequality follows since $y - x = \frac{y-x}{z-x} \times (z-x) + \frac{z-y}{z-x} \times 0$.
 This completes the proof. \end{proof}

-In the main text, we established the connection between the dual optimizers for the cost minimization problem and the dual optimizers for the output maximization problem.
+In the main text, we established the connection between the dual optimizers for the cost minimization problem and the dual optimizers for the output maximization problem (\Cref{s:wagesandfirmvalues}, discussion follows \Cref{thm:dualalg}).
 In this appendix, we exploit this connection to simplify the exposition to the proof of Theorem \ref{p:dual}.
-Specifically, we use that we can equivalently characterize the dual functions $(\phi,\psi)$ for the overlapping segments of the worker and the job distribution, with the understanding that we can obtain wages and job values using $w(x) = g(x) - \phi(x)$ and $v(z)=h(z) - \psi(z)$, where $y(x,z)= g(x) + h(z) - c(x,z)$.
+Specifically, we use that we can equivalently characterize the dual functions $(\phi,\psi)$ for the overlapping segments of the worker and the job distribution, with the understanding that we can obtain wages and job values using $w(x) = \alpha(x) - \phi(x)$ and $v(z)=\theta(z) - \psi(z)$.

 To formulate Theorem \ref{p:dual} in terms of the dual potentials for the mismatch cost minimization problem, we need to describe our sequential construction of the functions.
-For the interpretation of these objects we refer the reader to the main text.
+For the interpretation of these objects, we refer the reader to Section \ref{s:wagesandfirmvalues}.
 We define sequentially the dual maps, analogous to our previous definitions \eqref{e:hatphi} and \eqref{e:psiz2}.
 Starting from $\tilde{\phi}=g-\tilde{w}$, where $\tilde{w}$ are the dual values for mismatched workers $x \in I$, let

 where we recall that $J$ is the set of mismatched jobs.
 Moreover, let

 $\phi(x)=\hat{\phi}(x)$ for $x\in I$, $\psi(z)=\hat{\psi}(z)$ for $z\in J$, and set $\phi(x)=-\psi(x)$ for $x\in J$ and $\psi(z)=-\phi(z)$ for $z\in I$.
 Finally, we define for $x\in K$